 There are 2 types of light mover designs.
 One system works by moving the light on a rail system by means of a motor.
 The other type rotates the light in a circular motion that is similar to the way a ceiling fan works.

-The circular type is recommended for growing areas that are roughly the same dimensions, a square growing area, while the rail type is better suited to long and narrow grow rooms, a rectangular growing area.
+The circular type is recommended for growing areas that are roughly the same dimensions, a circular or square growing area, while the rail type is better suited to long and narrow grow rooms, a rectangular growing area.

 Some rail types can be purchased in sections, this allows you to choose a custom length.
 You should choose the length of track based on the shape and size of your garden and the amount of light you have.